W-David-Porter/acim/src/workbook/part-i/19-i-am-not-alone-in-experiencing-the-effects-of-my-thoughts/index.md

 #::: details Substituted

 Today we are again emphasising the fact that minds are joined.
-²The fact that minds are joined is rarely a wholly welcome idea at first, since the fact that minds are joined seems to carry with the fact that minds are joined an enormous sense of responsibility, and may even be regarded as an ‘invasion of privacy’.
+²The fact that minds are joined is rarely a wholly welcome idea at first, since the fact that minds are joined seems to carry with the fact that minds are joined an enormous sense of responsibility, and may even be regarded as an “invasion of privacy’.
 ³Yet it is a fact that there are no private thoughts.
 ⁴Despite your initial resistance to the idea there are no private thoughts, you will yet understand that the idea there are no private thoughts must be true if salvation is possible at all.
 ⁵And salvation must be possible because salvation is the Will of God.